 What is chin surgery?

 Chin surgery gives you a more defined facial structure and may improve jaw function.
-During the procedure, your surgeon will make an incision under your chin or inside your mouth.
+During this procedure, your surgeon will make an incision under your chin or inside your mouth.
 Then, they’ll either alter your bone structure to reduce your chin size (sliding genioplasty) or place a chin implant (mentoplasty) to augment it.

 Overview